-Literacy in English
+Literacy in English as an Additional Language

-Literacy is important in the development of the skills and strategies needed to express, interpret, and communicate complex information and ideas.
-In English, students apply, extend and refine their repertoire of literacy skills and practices by establishing and articulating their views through creative response and argument.
+Literacy is important in the development of the skills and strategies needed to express, interpret and communicate complex information and ideas.
+In English as an Additional Language, students apply, extend and refine their repertoire of literacy skills and practices by establishing and articulating their views through creative response and argument.
 They experiment with different modes, mediums and forms to create new texts and understand the power of language to represent ideas, events and people.

-These aspects of literacy knowledge and skills are embedded in the syllabus objectives, unit objectives and subject matter, and instrument-specific marking guides (ISMGs) for English.
+These aspects of literacy knowledge and skills are embedded in the syllabus objectives, unit objectives and subject matter, and instrument-specific marking guides (ISMGs) for English as an Additional Language.

-Numeracy in English
+Numeracy in English as an Additional Language

-Students use numeracy in English when they practise and apply the skills of interpreting and analysing, comparing and contrasting, making connections, posing and proving arguments, making inferences and problem-solving as they create and respond to a range of texts.
+Students use numeracy in English as an Additional Language when they practise and apply the skills of interpreting and analysing, comparing and contrasting, making connections, posing and proving arguments, making inferences and problem-solving as they create and respond to a range of texts.
 For example, students use numeracy skills when they create and interpret sequences and spatial information in non-fiction texts or consider timing and sequence when developing photo stories.
-They draw conclusions from statistical information and interpret and use quantitative data as evidence in analytical and persuasive texts.
+They draw conclusions from statistical information and interpret and use quantitative data as evidence in analytical and imaginative texts.

-These aspects of numeracy knowledge and skills are embedded in the syllabus objectives, unit objectives and subject matter, and ISMGs for English.
+These aspects of numeracy knowledge and skills are embedded in the syllabus objectives, unit objectives and subject matter, and ISMGs for English as an Additional Language.